The two-dimensional one-component plasma is hyperuniform: Quantitative estimate on translation-invariance

-\paragraph{Definition of the “spin wave”} Next, we define our “spin wave”\footnote{This terminology alludes to similar constructions used in the theory of continuous spin systems to prove so-called “Mermin-Wagner” theorems, see e.g. \cite[Sec.~9.2]{friedli2017statistical} or \cite[Chapter 3]{simon2014statistical}.} $\Wep$ as the vector field
+Next, we define our “spin wave”\footnote{This terminology alludes to similar constructions used in the theory of continuous spin systems to prove so-called “Mermin-Wagner” theorems, see e.g. \cite[Sec.~9.2]{friedli2017statistical} or \cite[Chapter 3]{simon2014statistical}.} $\Wep$ as the vector field

 \begin{lemma} The following properties of $\Wep$ are straightforward: \begin{enumerate} \item $\Wep$ is smooth, compactly supported on $\DD(0, 2 e^{1/\epsilon})$ (because so is $\fbep$). \item $\Wep(x) = \vu = (0, 1)$ for $|x| \leq \hal$ (because then $\fbep(x_1,x_2) = x_1$). \item $\Div \Wep = 0$ on $\R^2$ (by definition of $\Wep$ as the perpendicular gradient of a smooth function). \item $|\Wep|_\0 \leq 2$ (it is bounded by the first derivative of $\fbep$), $|\Wep|_\1 \leq \Cfep \epsilon$ and more precisely: